 We will stop by the streets of the manufacturers of doors; these artists make ornate doors like those that can be found around many middle-eastern countries.
 They really make an art of it as each door is unique and is supposed to represent the family that lives inside the house it protects.

-We finish our day trip popping by a local school where we meet students, as well as the teachers, and interact with them.
-An impromptu English lesson, maybe?
+We finish our day trip popping by a local school where we meet students, as well as the teachers, and interact with them for a possible impromptu English lesson

-Tonight is our last night in the faraway paradise, so we will celebrate the great times we had!
+Tonight is our last night in the faraway paradise, time to celebrate.

 – Camping & cooking equipment